Katur7/hgop2015/REPORT.md

 Load testin er keyrð samtímis (parallel), hins vegar er hvert test keyrt í röð (serial), þ.e. fyrst er sent CreateGame svo JoinGame og svoleiðis áfram.

-TODO: Svara
-What does this give us?
+-What does this give us?
 Who would use the capability to track versions and why?
 Who would use capability to deploy any version and why?
+For example the QA team, if they have to find a bug in an old version.
+It's also good in emergency situations to be able to revert to an older version than is known to work.

-What was wrong with having docker push in the deployment script rather than in the dockerbuild.sh script?
+-What was wrong with having docker push in the deployment script rather than in the dockerbuild.sh script?
+Because we want to finish building and packaging our app in the commit stage, than way we only promote "binaries".

-How does the "deploy any version, anywhere" build feature work?
-Hint: Track GIT_COMMIT
+-How does the "deploy any version, anywhere" build feature work?
+Hint: Track GIT_COMMIT We tag each packaged "binary" (Dockerfile) with the git commit hash.
+That way we can deploy any version that has been built.